DCPA NEWS CENTER

 Award and honors include:

-Lucille Lortel Award for On the Town, two Helen Hayes Awards for Outstanding Costume Design (The African Company Presents Richard III and Peer Gynt), a Michael Merritt Award, and the AUDELCO Award for Harlem Song.
+Lucille Lortel Award (On the Town), Helen Hayes Award for Outstanding Costume Design (The African Company Presents Richard III and Peer Gynt), a Michael Merritt Award, and the AUDELCO Award (Harlem Song).
 The TDF Irene Sharaff Young Master Award and a Princess Grace Fellowship.